Ask Experts Questions for FREE Help !

 Mar 20, 2009, 06:28 AM

-Originally Posted by Safe At Home Te View Post
+Originally Posted by Safe At Home Te

 CeCe, I'm sorry, I misunderstood.
 I was thinking that the acrylic has become unattached somewhat from the bed of the nail.
 No, if you don't feel the need for a bandaid then it is not needed.

-I hope your nail is feeling much better
+I hope your nail is feeling much better:)

-How long should I wait before I try and take the acrylic nail off, I don't want to pull the rest of my real nail off so what do you think I should do?
+How long should I wait before I try and take the acrylic nail off, I don't want to pull the rest of my real nail off sooo what do you think I should do?

 New Member